codex-team/hawk.mono/docs/how-to-run-hawk.md

 ### Redis

-Use [RedisInsight](https://redislabs.com/redis-enterprise/redis-insight/) GUI to access database.
+You can use [RedisInsight](https://redislabs.com/redis-enterprise/redis-insight/) GUI to access database.

 Host: `localhost`